-First off, what is a service dog and why does it go everywhere with its handler?
+What is a service dog and why does it go everywhere with its handler?

 Well first and foremost, it is against the law in most states.
 More importantly, it highly complicates the lives of actual service dog handlers in a variety of ways.
 Not long ago, I was walking through my local grocery store when I saw a dog that clearly was not a service dog.
-He was pulling on his leash, sniffing the food, and most importantly, his owner was doing absolutely nothing to correct his behavior.
+He was pulling on his leash, sniffing the food, and most importantly, his owner was doing absolutely nothing to address his behavior.
 The dog saw us as they walked by, growled and pounced.
-Thankfully no physical harm was caused to my dog or myself.
+Thankfully no physical harm was caused to my dog or to myself.
 However, my dog became distracted from his job which could have put me in a lot of danger.

 Now, imagine you own a restaurant.
 In the past week you have had someone come in with their “service dog”.
 The dog began sniffing around people’s tables, caused disturbances, maybe urinated on the floor.
 You might be tempted to tell the next service dog team to go away before even seating them at a table.
 Though, of course, this is just as illegal as passing your dog off as a service animal.

 So, as a business owner, what can you ask and what are your rights?